Key takeaways

 Why is it important to track business performance?

-Tracking performance is one of the main indicators that signal your business' well-being.
+Tracking performance in business is one of the main indicators that signal your business' well-being.
 Setting business goals is important, but tracking them and making sure they bring value is essential.
+Tracking business performance effectively requires defining relevant KPIs, collecting reliable data from multiple internal and external sources, and reviewing the results on a regular basis.

 Mainly, there are two reasons why keeping track of business performance is important.